pelias/pelias/README.md

 ### What makes Pelias different from other geocoders?

-- It's completely open-source and MIT licensed
+- Completely open-source and MIT licensed
-- It's based on open data, so you can run it yourself
-- It's mostly data-agnostic, so if the default open datasets are not enough, you can import your own data
+- Mostly data-agnostic, so if the default open datasets are not enough, you can import your own data
-- You can install it locally and modify it to suit your needs
-- It has an impressive list of features, such as fast autocomplete
+- Powerful features such as fast autocomplete, interpolation, and multi-language support
-- It has support for many types of results: addresses, venues, cities, countries, and more
+- Supports for many types of results: addresses, venues, cities, countries, and more
-- It's modular, so you don't need to be an expert to make changes
+- Modular, so you don't need to be an expert in everything to make changes
-- It's easy to install and requires minimal external dependencies
+- Easy to install and requires minimal external dependencies

 ### What are the main goals of the Pelias project?

 - Provide accurate search results
-- Give users query suggestions (typeahead in the search box)
-- Account for location bias (places nearer to you appear higher in the results)
-- Support multiple data sources (the defaults are [OpenStreetMap](http://openstreetmap.org/), [OpenAddresses](http://openaddresses.io), [Geonames](http://geonames.org), and [Who's on First](https://www.whosonfirst.org/))
-- Flexible software architecture
-- Easy to contribute software patches and features to
-- Easy to set up and configure your own instance
-- No external dependencies (such as PostgreSQL)
-- Reliable, configurable & fast import process
 - Work equally well for a small city and the entire planet
+- Be highly configurable, so different use cases can be handled easily and efficiently
+- Provide a friendly, welcoming, helpful community that takes input from people all over the world

 ### How does it work?